ViperTechnologies-RnD/unity-web3-angryBirds/README.md

 <h2>Welcome 👋</h2>

-This is the Unity sample project for the Web3 Angry Birds.
+This is the Unity sample project for the Web3 Angry Birds utilizing Moralis.

 You will find two scenes: